coleingraham/ProcessingRoguelikeDemo/README.md

 Controls
 ========

-W A S D: move up, left, down, right (if you've played games before this should make sense) 7 8 9 0: use your skills (they are listed in the top left of the screen)
+- W A S D: move up, left, down, right (if you've played games before this should make sense)
+- 7 8 9 0: use your skills (they are listed in the top left of the screen)
-space: generate a new room (for if you really don't like the one you are in)
+- space: generate a new room (for if you really don't like the one you are in)
-1: re-randomize your stats (because we all wish we had a button to change everything about ourselves)
+- 1: re-randomize your stats (because we all wish we had a button to change everything about ourselves)
-- =: cycle through possible targets on the screen
+- minus and equals : cycle through possible targets on the screen

 Goal
 ====